Keyrwinill/KielioApp/README.md

 #### 2.2.
 Mood Setting
 API that correspond to 1.2, that can be called by other frontend App.

+#### 2.3.
+Deutsch Verb/Français Verb
+API that correspond to 1.3, that can be called by other frontend App.

 ## Upcoming Changes
-* Deutsch Verb: Create/Modify German Verb data & Verb details
+* Deutsch Verb: Add Verb details
-* Create French Verb page